timcoote/Pumpkin-gen/iotaa.notes.md

 For example, the initial debootstrap phase takes ~12 minutes on each build.

 # Current Build Approaches
+nb these both apply to the repo that builds this repo, nto this repo itself.
+They are included here as a build normallly precedes updating what goes into the build, which is defined here.

 ## Vagrant
 Currently this is probably the most robust and simplest approach.
 ```